Hum Aapke Dil Mein Rehte Hain: Release

 Produced by Suresh Productions and distributed by Melody International, Hum Aapke Dil Mein Rehte Hain was released on 22 January 1999 and ran at theatres for 25 weeks.
 It faced strong competition from Rishi Kapoor's Aa Ab Laut Chalen, Gulzar's Hu Tu Tu and Shakeel Norani's Bade Dilwala, all of which were released on the same day.
 The film opened to a wide audience, with 190 screens across India, and grossed ₹57 lakh on its opening day.
 Hum Aapke Dil Mein Rehte Hain earned ₹1.84 crore on its first weekend and ₹36.4 crore after its first week.
 Box Office India estimated the film's total gross at ₹29 crore in India and $1.8 million overseas, and concluded its final commercial performance with the verdict "super hit".
 The film thus emerged as one of the highest-grossing female-led films of the year.

-The world television premiere of Hum Aapke Dil Mein Rehte Hain happened in October 2000 on Doordarshan.
 A DVD version was released on 17 July 2007 in a single-disc pack.
-It was available for streaming on Amazon Prime Video since May 2019.